nsccs/club_website/CONTRIBUTING.md

     ```

 - Go to the project Github page to open a pull request.
-You will select the `NSC-Computer-Science-Club:beta` branch from `<your-repository>:<your-forked-branch>`.
+You will select the `nsccs:beta` branch from `<your-repository>:<your-forked-branch>`.
 Include all the relevent information requested in the template.

 - Request a review from christopher0331, uellenberg, or jaredscarr.